kilpkonn/msc-thesis/main.typ

     RusSol input program
   ],
 ) <russol-input>
-From the preconditions (`requires` macro) and post-conditions (`ensures` macro) it is able to synthesize the body of the function.
+From the preconditions (`requires` macro) and post-conditions (`ensures` macro), it is able to synthesize the body of the function.
-For the example in @russol-input the output is shown in @russol-output.
+For the example in @russol-input, the output is shown in @russol-output.
 #figure(
 sourcecode(numbering: none)[```rs
 match y {